gmlove/openshift-workshop/README.md

 ---------------------------------

 ### Deploy a database with persistent volume

-- `cd` to the directory where you downloaded the scritps of `https://github.com/gmlove/openshift-workshop.git` earlier.
+- `cd` to the directory where you downloaded the configuration files earlier.

 - crete secret